fahek/water-pump-controller-tto5/README.md

       <b>Figure 3:</b> Setup for more complex tests
   </p>

 The drawing shows the idea of the configuration matrix.
-Removing R_CFG for any of the rows, skips the storage of the associated configuration value.
+Removing R_CFG for any of the rows skips the storage of the associated configuration value.
 The diodes D_CFG would be removed or disconnected according to the required configuration value.
 Removing a diode would result in a low configuration bit at the related position, placing and connecting the diode as shown would give a high configuration